 And hand sanitizer.
 And soap.

-“Alcohol hand sanitizers like Purell are actually excellent at killing influenza, although they’re not as effective in killing norovirus (the stomach virus which is also going around right now).
+“Alcohol hand sanitizers like Purell are actually excellent at killing influenza, although they’re not as effective in killing norovirus [the stomach bug].
 Hand washing before eating and after using the bathroom is again very important,” says Reitman.

 Also, keep your hands off your face as much as possible—meaning avoid biting your nails or rubbing your eyes unless you’ve cleaned your hands first.
 “The flu is spread through respiratory particles but frequently these particles end up on surfaces.
 Once the flu viruses go from the hands to the mouth, nose, or eyes, you’re infected,” he adds.